PM 03-01-01-b: Documentation of Citizenship for Medical

 Good Faith Effort

-For persons who state they cannot provide the documentation needed, review the list of third and fourth level citizenship documents.
-If a person reports that they were unable to obtain the documentation within the revised text90 day reasonable opportunity period, determine if they made a good faith effort to obtain the documentation.
+For individuals who state they cannot provide the documentation needed, review the list of third and fourth level citizenship documents.
+If an individual reports that they were unable to obtain the documentation within the 90 day reasonable opportunity period, determine if they made a good faith effort to obtain the documentation.
 A good faith effort is determined based on all the facts and conditions of each case.
 Examples of good faith effort include, but are not limited to:

-• person provides evidence showing that they ordered a copy of their birth certificate from the vital records agency of the state or county where they were born,
+• individual provides evidence showing that they ordered a copy of their birth certificate from the vital records agency of the state or county where they were born,

-• person reports to be a naturalized citizen who lost original documents in a fire and provides evidence that they requested the required document from the US Citizenship and Immigration Service.
+• individual reports to be a naturalized citizen who lost original documents in a fire and provides evidence that they requested the required document from the US Citizenship and Immigration Service.